 Field-hunting tip

-Look in skarn deposits country — that is the host setting where olshanskyite typically forms.
+Look in skarn deposits country, the host setting where olshanskyite typically forms.
 If you start seeing datolite, grossular, vesuvianite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, radial aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.